Biechy/biechy.github.io/knowledge/welcome.md

 My pursuit of knowledge focuses on five core disciplines:

-- `Mathematics`: Enhancing logic and emotional control
+- `Mathematics`: Enhancing logic
-- `Physics`: Understanding nature's workings and questioning existence
+- `Physics`: Understanding nature's workings
 - `Economics` & `Finance`: Grasping societal connections in our DAMN capitalist world
 - `Computer Science`: Mastering humanity's current main tool
 - `Machine Learning`: Preparing for tomorrow's revolution

 This **lifelong project** builds on my existing licence degrees in physics and mathematics, aiming to get the same level as a PhD in machine learning, a master's in physics and finance, and a bachelor's in economics and computer science.

 The secret to mastering all these fields?
 Consistence and recognizing their interconnectedness.
 Each discipline complements the others, creating an "easy" holistic understanding of our world.
-Stay strong !
+Stay strong and relax 😮‍💨 !

 However, knowledge alone isn't enough.
 To truly excel, one must understand humanity through `sociology`, `philosophy`, and `psychology`.
 These fields help us connect with and influence others, making expertise as effective as it is useless...
-(If you don't believe me, ask a professional poker player or a sales manager.)

-And also don't forget to shower and exercise.
+(And also don't forget to shower and exercise during this trip 😭)

 ---